ToxicPine/planning-win/tech_stack.md

 # Stack

-Data Availability and Storage: ???
+Data Availability and Storage: S3, with AWS Lambda instance as gateway.

 ---